Tyler Posey: Personal life

 Posey became engaged to his childhood sweetheart, Seana Gorlick, in 2013.
 The couple broke off the engagement that same year after a ten-year relationship.

 Posey's mother, Cyndi Terese Garcia, died of breast cancer in December 2014.
 The fifth season of Teen Wolf was dedicated to her memory.

 In an October 2020 interview, Posey disclosed that he had begun smoking marijuana at the age of 12 and had developed an addiction.
 At that time, Posey stated that he had been sober for 71 days.
 In March 2021, Posey stated that he was no longer sober but added that he had learned a great deal from his experience of sobriety.

 Also in October 2020, Posey revealed that he had "hooked up" with men and does not like to label his sexuality.
-In an interview on Sirius XM, Posey said, "I was hit with wanting to come out myself and be honest about it.
+In an interview on SiriusXM, Posey said, "I was hit with wanting to come out myself and be honest about it.
 I know a lot of kids look up to me, and I want to get rid of that stigma."
 In July 2021, Posey came out as queer and sexually fluid.

 Posey started dating singer Phem in 2020, and in February 2022, they announced their engagement.
 They married in October 2023.